Short History of the PA profession in the UK

 In 2003 the first American trained Physician Assistants came to work in the UK.
 Simultaneously in the UK there was also the development of the Healthcare Practitioner and subsequently the Medical, Surgical and Anaesthetic Care Practitioner roles.
 The first PA training programmes were piloted between 2004-2006 in several locations in the UK.
 During this period, a steering group was established by the Department of Health in partnership with the Royal College of Physicians, the Royal College of General Practitioners and in consultation with a range of other stakeholders.
 A national curriculum was developed and published in 2006.
 Unique amongst UK clinical professions, a national examination was created, with graduates from the pilot sites sitting this in 2007.
 Following the publication of the PA national curriculum and the establishment of the national exam, the first official PA programmes opened.
 In 2007 the UK University Board for PA Education was formed, which is now known as the Physician Associate Schools Council (PASC).

 The first professional body for PAs was established in 2005, the UK Association of Physician Assistants (UKAPA).
 In June 2010, the PA Managed Voluntary Register for Physician Associates was created.
 2013 saw consultation on the title of Physician Assistant with the title changed to Physician Associate.
 In 2015, UKAPA became the Faculty of Physician Associates, part of the Royal College of Physicians.
 In 2018, the then Secretary of State for Health announced that PAs would be regulated in the UK with the General Medical Council named as the regulator in 2019.
-On 13 December 2023, legislation was laid before parliament to bring PAs and AAs into regulation.
-In the UK, PAs belong to a group of clinical professions known as Medical Associate Professionals (MAPs).
-This group currently includes PAs, Anaesthetic Associates (AAs) and Surgical Care Practitioners (SCPs).
+On 16 December 2024, the GMC opened the statutory register for PAs and Anaesthetic Associates (AAs).
+There is a 2-year transitionary period and by Dec 2026 all PAs and AAs must be on the register to practice.
+In the UK, PAs and AAs belong to a group of clinical professions known as Medical Associate Professionals (MAPs).

 Education

-Currently there are 37 Higher Education Institutes (HEIs) providing PA education in the UK.
+Currently there are over Higher Education Institutes (HEIs) providing PA education in the UK.
 These programmes are mainly postgraduate (PG), however there are some programmes which are undergraduate (UG) and more recently PA apprenticeships.
+At present most PA programmes are in England with 2 in Wales and 1 in Scotland and 1 in Northern Ireland.

 Entry criteria